 There are also no third-party services that are authorized to submit URLs.
 If someone claims that they add URLs to WbSrch, they are lying.
 Do not do business with them.

 It is, however, possible to submit your site for inclusion on stats.wbsrch.com.
 This might be the fastest way to have a site included because we occasionally import data from there.

 How much information are you gathering from my searches?

-We don't keep track of who you are, and frankly don't care.
+We don't keep track of who you are and don't really think it's useful to do so.
 We're not trying to build a dossier of information about you like some other providers.
-We do currently use Google Analytics to keep track of general site metrics.
+We do currently use both WbSrch Analytics and Google Analytics to keep track of general site metrics.
 The data we store when you search looks like this: